webix-hub/gitbook-webix-jet/basic/navigation.md

 ## Navigation (Routing)

 Navigation is implemented by changing the URL of the page.
+The URL reflects the current state of the app.
+By default, it is stored as a part after the hashbang.
 Only the part after the hashbang \(\#!\) is changed<sup><a href="#myfootnote1" id="origin">1</a></sup>.
-The framework reacts to the URL change and rebuilds the interface based on the URL.

-The URL of the page reflects the current state of the app.
-By default, it is stored as a part after the hashbang.
-When we change the URL, the app updates itself accordingly.
+When the URL is changed, the app updates itself accordingly.

 ### Advantages of Jet Navigation

 - *Browser Navigation Keys*: You can move backwards and forwards to previously opened subviews.
 - *Refresh Friendly*: If you reload the page, the URL will stay the same and the state of the UI will be exactly the same as before page reload.
-- *Convenient Development*: If you work on some particular subview (*aaa*), you can open it separately with URL like *#!/aaa* and test it.
+- *Convenient Development*: If you work on some particular subview (*games*), you can open the path to it (*#!/games*) and test it separately from the rest of UI.

-In the previous section, you've read about direct URL navigation.
+In the previous section ["Creating views"](views.md), you have read about direct URL navigation.
 There are three more ways to show views and subviews.

 ### 1. Jet Links